-Diplomatic relations between South Africa and Belarus were established in March 1993.
-Currently the South African Ambassador to the Russian Federation is the non-residential Ambassador to the Republic of Belarus.
-Belarus opened its Embassy in South Africa in January 2000 and the first South African Ambassador presented credentials in February 2000.
+Diplomatic relations between South Africa and Belarus

+were established in March 1993.
+Currently the South African Ambassador to the Russian Federation is the non-residential Ambassador to the Belarus.
+Belarus opened its embassy in South Africa in January 2000 and the first South African Ambassador presented credentials in February 2000.

-South Africa and Belarus mainly engage through the Inter-Governmental Committee on Trade and Economic Cooperation (ITEC) led by the Department of Trade and Industry.
+South Africa and Belarus mainly engage through the Intergovernmental Committee on Trade and Economic Cooperation led by the Department of Trade and Industry(dti).

-ITEC is co-chaired at the level of Deputy Minister of Foreign Affairs on the Belarusian side and at the Deputy Minister of the dti on the South African side.
+The committee is co-chaired at the level of Deputy Minister of Foreign Affairs on the Belarusian side and at the Deputy Minister of the dti on the South African side.

-The primary objective of ITEC is to strengthen and develop trade and economic cooperation on a long term and stable basis and on the principles of equality and mutual benefit.
+The primary objective of Inter-governmental Committee on Trade and Economic Cooperation is to strengthen and develop trade and economic cooperation on a long term and stable basis and on the principles of equality and mutual benefit.